carlynorama/APIng/README.md

 ### Checking Parsing

+Does it parse?
+Service that will reply with json about what it thinks it got back semantically, rather than just a reflection.

 - https://httpbin.org/post

 ### cURL Examples To Crib From

-cURL commands sent to NetCat and httpbin can be very instructive on what your code should be doing. e.g.
+cURL commands sent to BOTH NetCat and httpbin can be very instructive on what your code should be doing.

-- `curl -s -X POST 'https://httpbin.org/post' --form foo="bar"`
+- `curl -s -X POST 'https://httpbin.org/post' --form foo="bar" --form file="@very_small_test.png"`  will let you see the form data as sent.
-- `curl -s -X POST http://localhost:8080 --form file="@very_small_test.png"` (sends file as attachment)
+- `curl -s -X POST http://localhost:8080 --form foo="bar" --form file="@very_small_test.png"` will let you see how a server will typically parse it.
+Note that the image is parsed as an attachment NOT form data.

 ## New Project SetUp